 If you notice people disengaged on the team, frustration percolating, or downgraded productivity, don’t immediately assume there is a problem with the people.
 Meaning, “they’re a bunch of complainers” or they lack positive attitudes.
 Rather, examine the work.
 Assess the situation.

-Odds are the team the team is wrestling with a lack of clarity on processes.
+Odds are the team is wrestling with a lack of clarity on processes.
 The only way to unpack the root cause is by taking a time out to examine the work.
 Simply ask:

 What is unclear about this work?